Nova-archx86/Net-info/README.md

 # Installation:

-NOTE: This project requires python 3.6 or later to run
+NOTE: This project requires a python interpreter >= 3.10 or later to run

 ### Using git: